 Hiking footwear has been trending toward fast and light for the past few years, and it’s easy to see why.
 These shoes are significantly nimbler and more agile than their bulky hiking boot counterparts, and many designs retain impressive stability and support.
-Oboz’s new-for-2020 Arete fits the bill well: this shoe weighs less than 1.5 pounds (for the women’s version) but manages to pack in a good deal of cushioning and nicely isolate you from the trail.
-Below we break down our experience with the Arete, and to see how it stacks up to the competition, see our article on the best hiking shoes and best women's hiking shoes.
+Oboz’s Arete fits the bill well: this shoe weighs less than 1.5 pounds (for the women’s version) but manages to pack in a good deal of cushioning and nicely isolate you from the trail.
+Below we break down our experiences with the Arete, and to see how it stacks up to the competition, see our article on the best hiking shoes and best women's hiking shoes.

 Table of Contents

 - What We Like/What We Don't

 - The Competition

 Oboz is known for their comfort-first designs, and the Arete hiking shoe carries the torch.
 I took the Arete out of the box and right onto the trail, expecting there to be a painful break-in period.
 But after our first day hiking into Crater Lake in Colorado’s Indian Peaks Wilderness, I was pleasantly surprised: the midsole is nicely cushioned, the interior feels soft and supple, and the insole is high-quality and adds a good dose of padding underfoot.
 Despite traveling over multiple sections of loose, sharp rocks, the shoes nicely isolated my feet from the trail without ever making me feel off-balance (a common problem with more thickly cushioned models).
 Additionally, I suffered no blisters or hot spots during our trek, and at a few points forgot about the shoes entirely—a true testament to their all-around comfort.